Exclusive OOH Advertising Inventory in 300+ Markets across the United States.

 At PlaceBased, we are proud to offer an extensive advertising inventory and coverage spanning more than 300 markets across the United States.
-Our network is meticulously curated to ensure we have a significant presence in diverse locations, from bustling city centers to tranquil suburban neighborhoods and sprawling rural areas.
+Our network is meticulously curated to ensure we have a significant presence in diverse locations, from bustling city centers to suburban neighborhoods and sprawling rural areas.

-This expansive reach includes nearly every zip code in the country, allowing our clients unparalleled access to target audiences wherever they may be.
+Our reach includes nearly every zip code in the country, allowing our clients unparalleled access to target audiences wherever they may be.
 Whether you're looking to engage with consumers in major metropolitan areas, regional towns, or specific local communities, our network is equipped to deliver your message effectively and efficiently.

 Advertising Markets Include: